bia-andreucci02/bia-andreucci02/README.md

 🧡🎸 Tabsy - Aprenda a ler tablaturas:

-An app to learn how to read tabs in an intuitive and fun way.
+A cheerful orange guitar pick that teaches how to read tablatures through gamified, intuitive and acessible activities.
+With the help of a color-coded system inspired by the Figurenotes method, widely used to support learners with cognitive disorder.

+With this app we participate